rounded corner photo collage of First Light images on a slant

 • Blacksmithing demonstrations

-• Indigenous legends and stories in the longhouse
+• Indigenous legends and stories

 • Candlemaking demonstrations

-• Festive photo booths
+• Festive holiday decor, perfect for photo ops!

 le site historique de Sainte-Marie, illuminé par des centaines de bougies pendant les premières lueur - avec des feux d'artifices qui explosent dans l'arrière plan

-Thursdays: Watch fireworks & choirs
+Thursdays: Watch fireworks

 Visible from any outdoor vantage at Sainte-Marie, these 7 p.m. fireworks bring true magic to your First Light experience.